Robert Howard (triple jumper): Professional career

 In 1999, Howard missed the majority of the season with an injury.

 Howard qualified for the US Olympic team in the triple jump twice, making the finals in both Atlanta and Sydney.
 He finished seventh in 1996 and eighth in 2000.
 He won the triple jump competition at the 2000 Olympic Trials with a leap of 55-9 (16.99).
 His best finish in USATF competitions was a second in the triple jump in 2001.

 Admitted to medical school in 1999, Howard worked in his jumping around his schooling, studying at the University of Arkansas for Medical Sciences to be a neurosurgeon.
 He had deferred his medical studies for one year to train for the 2000 Olympics and again for the 2004 Olympics.
 He finished fifth in the 2004 Olympic Trials, falling short in his attempt to make the Olympic team for the third time.

 Rankings

 During his career, Howard was ranked among the top jumpers in the US by Track and Field News.

 Death

-On August 14, 2004, shortly after his failure to make the Olympic team and in the opening hours of the 2004 Summer Olympics in Athens, Howard violently murdered his wife, Robin Mitchell, the chief neurosurgery resident at UAMS, and later leapt to his death from the 10th story of a medical school dormitory.
+On August 14, 2004, shortly after his failure to make the Olympic team and in the opening hours of the 2004 Summer Olympics in Athens, Howard violently murdered his wife, Robin Mitchell, the chief neurosurgery resident at UAMS who was named a "soaring medical star" by the Times Herald Record, and later leapt to his death from the 10th story of a medical school dormitory.
 Police found Mitchell dead in the couple's bed with dozens of stab wounds to the head and torso.